Spread the love

 T20 Blast 2026 Points Table: Group C – South

-Automatic qualifier (top 2) Wild card contender (3rd place)
+Auto qualifier (top 2) Wild card contender (3rd) Eliminated zone

 0 Points — Loss